GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ## Footer

-The footer contains all the main menu links but also some addition links that are to extra content in the shape of Contact_us, About_us, FAQs, Sitemap, Privacy Policy.
+The footer contains all the main menu links but also some addition links that are to extra content in the shape of Contact us, About us, FAQs, Sitemap, Privacy Policy.
 These additional links are important to the site but in general do not need to be present in the main navbar as they are less likely to be visited.
 Beyond these links are some extra content too.
-We have a Subscribe to Newsletter housed in footer, for those who wish to join our email marketing to recieve monthly updates and promo codes.
-Also beneath a line break we have a copyright disclaimer and social media links and other important links related to the company.
+We have a Subscribe to Newsletter housed in footer, for those who wish to join our email marketing to receive monthly updates and promo codes.
+Beneath a line break we have a copyright disclaimer and social media links and other important links related to the company.

-* The Subscribe to newsletter feature is located in the footer so that it doesn't intefer with the Hero Image in the main view and for new potential customers they have a quick and easy means of signing up to our email marketing scheme.
+* The Subscribe to newsletter feature is in the footer so that it doesn't interfere with the Hero Image in the main view and for new potential customers they have a quick and easy means of signing up to our email marketing scheme.

 ![image](https://user-images.githubusercontent.com/72948843/206796852-4846b657-a686-4533-a4ef-a9eae24b8496.png)